 Bolivian Foods Summary

 As you can see from this list of Bolivian foods, the country goes big and goes hearty.
 It is so much fun trying foods from other cultures.

 Which of these foods do you think is the most unique?
 Which of these foods do you most wish to taste?
 You can learn so much about the world without ever leaving your kitchen!

 Packed with fresh ingredients and tongue-tickling tastes, there’s something for all foodies when it comes to the foods of Bolivia.

-As with so many Latin American cuisines, the variations in altitude help create a diverse range of foods.
+As with so many Latin American countries and cuisines, the variations in altitude help create a diverse range of foods.
 Bolivia is no different.

 In the west of the country, the colder climate of the Altiplano region has seen plenty of herbs and spices find their way into native dishes.

-In the east, where the land is lower and climate warmer, ripe and fleshy fruits and vegetables are far more commonly used in cooking.
+In the east, where the land is lower, and the climate is warmer, ripe and fleshy fruits and vegetables are far more commonly used in cooking.

 The indigenous Aymara people were incredibly resourceful.
 And they had to be to survive the harsh climate of the Andes.